vkeshari/cricket_ratings/README.md

 >
 > All utils except the first one read data from player ratings timelines in `players/`

+> [!TIP]
+> Many utils can iterate over multiple `FORMAT`s and `TYPE`s if any of these fields is left blank.
+See params for each util to learn more.

 ### `allrounder_heatmap.py`
 Simple util for showing a heatmap of allrounder ratings as a function of batting and bowling ratings.